Rent Control in Los Angeles

 According to a Federal Reserve Bank of Dallas forecast that relies on data from the federal government’s consumer price index, the rental price growth rate will increase from 5.8% in June 2022 to 8.4% in May 2023 on a year-over-year basis.

 Thomas LaSalvia, a director of economic research at Moody’s Analytics, stated in a recent CNBC interview that their upcoming forecast predicts a rent growth rate of 5% to 7%.
-This is higher than the 4% to 5% annual rent increases price gains observed before the Covid pandemic.
+This is higher than the 4% to 5% annual rent increase price gains observed before the COVID-19 pandemic.

 LaSalvia believes that the Fed will need to increase interest rates within the next six months in order to bring inflation down to a comfortable level.
 As a result of this expectation, mortgage rates are expected to remain elevated.